Labor history of the United States: Taft-Hartley Act

 The Act outlawed closed shops, which were contractual agreements that required an employer to hire only union members.
 Union shops, in which new recruits must join the union within a certain amount of time, are permitted, but only as part of a collective bargaining agreement and only if the contract allows the worker at least thirty days after the date of hire or the effective date of the contract to join the union.
 The National Labor Relations Board and the courts have added other restrictions on the power of unions to enforce union security clauses and have required them to make extensive financial disclosures to all members as part of their duty of fair representation.
 On the other hand, a few years after the passage of the Act Congress repealed the provisions requiring a vote by workers to authorize a union shop, when it became apparent that workers were approving them in virtually every case.
 The amendments also authorized individual states to outlaw union security clauses entirely in their jurisdictions by passing "right-to-work" laws.
 Currently all of the states in the Deep South and a number of traditionally Republican states in the Midwest, Plains and Rocky Mountains regions have right-to-work laws.
 The amendments required unions and employers to give sixty days' notice before they may undertake strikes or other forms of economic action in pursuit of a new collective bargaining agreement; it did not, on the other hand, impose any "cooling-off period" after a contract expired.
-Although the Act also authorized the President of the United States to intervene in strikes or potential strikes that create a national emergency, the President has used that power less and less frequently in each succeeding decade.
+Although the Act also authorized the president to intervene in strikes or potential strikes that create a national emergency, the president has used that power less and less frequently in each succeeding decade.

 Historian James T. Patterson concludes that: